Table of Contents

 Understanding job architectures

 A job architecture is the organization of jobs within an organization, a framework for grouping common skills and job holders in a way that enables a logical ordering and progression of the people and roles that they occupy.
-That grouping traditionally creates job families, which are commonly function-based (e.g., accounting and finance, engineering, marketing, manufacturing) and provides valuable insights into employee growth and advancement opportunities throughout their careers.
+That grouping traditionally creates job families, which are commonly function-based (e.g., accounting and finance, engineering, marketing, manufacturing) and provide valuable insights into employee growth and advancement opportunities throughout their careers.

 The benefits and value proposition of job architecture upgrades

-From an employee perspective, a job architecture offers insights into how their contributions and skills are valued (via pay range placement), the requirements for development (in job descriptions), and pathways for advancement (in career paths and progressions).
+From an employee perspective, a job architecture offers insights into how their contributions and skills are valued (via pay range placement), the development requirements (in job descriptions), and the pathways for advancement (in career paths and progressions).
 It provides guidance to employees and external candidates for presenting their professional credentials and skills when applying for jobs while supporting recruiters and hiring managers in reviewing and considering them.
 It also creates a sense of fairness when a structured, market-based approach is explained and promoted across the enterprise.

 Advances in job architecture design and development